spookyGh0st/beatwalls/docs/guide/assertions.md

 ```

 ::: danger
-Only Properties, that are used to __change__ existing Wallstructures and not Properties that are used to __create__ them have access to easing functions
+Not all properties that are used to __create__ wallstructures do not have access to easing functions.
+You can only use easing functions on properties that are used to __change__ existing wallstructures.
 :::

 ## User-defined Functions